Pelli Choopulu

 Pelli Choopulu is a 2016 Indian Telugu-language romantic comedy film written and directed by Tharun Bhascker and produced by Raj Kandukuri and Yash Rangineni.
 It features Vijay Deverakonda and Ritu Varma in the lead roles.
-Partly based on a real-life incident of "Spitfire BBQ" food truck, the film revolves around a boy and a girl who meet during match-making and how their aspirations that bring them together form the rest of the story.
+Partly based on a real-life incident of "Spitfire BBQ" food truck, the film revolves around a boy and a girl who meet during match-making.
+How their aspirations bring them together forms the rest of the story.

 The film was released worldwide on 29 July 2016 to positive reviews from critics and became a commercial blockbuster.
 The film provided breakthrough for the film's cast and crew.
 It is considered one of the "25 Greatest Telugu Films Of The Decade" by Film Companion.

-The film won two National Film Awards for Best Telugu Film and Best Screenplay, the state Gaddar Award for Second Best Feature Film, two State Nandi Awards for Best Feature Film and Best Actress, and two Filmfare Awards South including Best Telugu Film.
+The film won two National Film Awards–Best Telugu Film and Best Screenplay, two Andhra Pradesh State Nandi Awards–Best Feature Film and Best Actress, Telangana State Gaddar Film Awards for Second Best Feature Film, and two Filmfare Awards South including Best Telugu Film.
 The film was remade in Hindi as Mitron (2018), in Malayalam as Vijay Superum Pournamiyum (2019) and in Tamil as Oh Manapenne!
 (2021).